| |

 algebra library Eigen.
 Aboria provides

-functionality to wrap kernel operators as Aboria::MatrixReplacement
+functionality to wrap kernel operators as Aboria::MatrixReplacement,

 so that Eigen can treat them as normal dense or sparse matrices.